MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

 On the target system which is disconnected from the internet:

+1. Log in as root or as a user with super user privileges (sudo -s).
+The following instructions assume root install.

 1. Be sure you have put the downloaded files into a writable directory, such as **/tmp**.

+1. Execute `ls` to list the files as a verification step.
+You should see the tar.gz files you transferred earlier.

-1. Install any missing package dependencies.
-Run the following command to install any packages that are missing from your system.
+1. Install any missing package dependencies. run `rpm -i <package-name>` to install any packages that are missing from your system (for example, `rpm -i libpng12-1-2-50-10.el7.x86_64.rpm`).

-   `rpm -qi <package-name>`
+1. Unpack .NET Core and set its symbolic link.
+You'll need to manually create its directory path, unpack the distribution, and then set references so that the component can be discovered by other applications.

+   1. Make a directory for .NET Core:

+      `[root@localhost tmp] $ mkdir /opt/dotnet`

+   1. Unpack the .NET Core redistribution into the /opt/dotnet directory:

+      `[root@localhost tmp] $ tar zxvf dotnet-<linux-os-name>-x64.1.1.tar.gz -C /opt/dotnet`

-1. Unpack the distributions for .NET Core and Microsoft R Client.
+   1. Set the symbolic link for .NET Core to user directories:

+      `[root@localhost tmp] $ ln -s /opt/dotnet/dotnet /usr/bin/dotnet`

    >[!Important]
    >Do not unpack Microsoft R Open.
 Instead, copy the gzipped tar file to the MRC_Linux directory after you've unpacked Microsoft R Client.

-   1. Log in as root or as a user with super user privileges (sudo -s).
-The following instructions assume user privileges with the sudo override.

-   1. Switch to the **/tmp** directory (assuming it's the download location).

 1. Unpack the Microsoft R Client gzipped file:
    `[root@localhost tmp] $ tar zxvf microsoft-r-client-3.3.3.tar.gz`

+   A new folder called MRC_Linux is created under /tmp.
+This folder contains files and packages used during setup.

-1. Copy the gzipped tar file for Microsoft R Open to the MRC_Linux directory.
+1. Copy the gzipped tar file for Microsoft R Open to the MRC_Linux folder containing the installation script (install.sh).
 The install.sh script file for R Client looks for the gzipped tar file for Microsoft R Open.
 Assuming root permissions, copy the gzipped Microsoft R Open tar file to the same folder containing the installation script.

   `[root@localhost tmp] $ cp microsoft-r-open-3.3.3.tar.gz /tmp/MRC_Linux`